datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

 These properties allow you to connect to a given Sesam node's API.

 With regards to the node config, the properties ``GIT_REPO``, ``SYNC_ROOT`` and ``VARIABLES_FILE_PATH`` are all related to the skeletal structure of the node config.
+The ``GIT_REPO`` must contain the link to the GIT repo where your project's Sesam configuration resides.
-The ``GIT_REPO`` is equivalent to your root project folder, whilst the ``SYNC_ROOT`` is equivalent to the ``node/`` folder whilst finally the ``VARIABLES_FILE_PATH`` defines which of the variables files, placed in the ``variables/`` folder, should be used when the Github Autodeployer automatically uploads an updated node config to your Sesam node as you push changes via the Sesam CLI towards GitHub.
+The ``SYNC_ROOT`` is equivalent to the ``node/`` folder.
+Finally, the ``VARIABLES_FILE_PATH`` defines which of the variables files should be used when the Github Autodeployer automatically uploads an updated node config to your Sesam node.

 .. caution::